shesgottadevelopit/lemonade-wp/README.md

 - `Singular.php` can be used to replace `single.php` and `page.php`, reducing the number of pages used in the theme
 - Partials contain blocks of reusable code that is called into each template file.
 - `Functions.php` includes google fonts enqueue scripts
-- Components include various template pages that can be added to the theme to enhance and build on the minimal original components
+- Template-files include various template pages that can be added to the theme to enhance and build on the minimal original components
 ---

 Renaming (instructions snatched from underscores.me)